PotatoPalooza/oss-repo-template/Assignments/Analysis Homework.md

 # Analysis of an Open Source Project
-For this project I will be analyzing Tensorflow, Numpy, and [HyperNerf](https://github.com/google/hypernerf).
+For this project I will be analyzing Tensorflow, NumPy, and HyperNerf followed by a more in depth written analysis on NumPy.
 ## Part 1: Tables based on the foss2serve [rubric](http://foss2serve.org/index.php/Project_Evaluation_Rubric_(Activity))
 ### [TensorFlow](https://github.com/tensorflow/tensorflow)
 Tensorflow is a google project that has become one of the largest open source machine learning libraries along side pytorch.